-In all cases of misbehaviour or bullying, the teacher can only discipline the student on school premises or elsewhere when the student is under the lawful control of the staff member.
+In all cases of misbehaviour or bullying, the teacher can only discipline the student on school premises or elsewhere when the student is under the lawful control of the staff member following the guidelines laid out in the Behaviour policy

 Staff at Halliford School are trained to recognise that children are capable of abusing their peers.
 Peer-on-peer abuse can include, but is not limited to, cyberbullying, gender-based violence, and sexting.
 Peer-on-peer abuse is as serious as any other types of abuse and should never be tolerated or passed off as "banter, "boys being boys" or "part of growing up".
 Where it becomes evident that peer-on-peer abuse has taken place, staff should follow the procedures laid out in the Safeguarding and Child Protection Policy.
-A recent (Sep 2022) INSET session on Anti-bullying by Kidscape has furthered this understanding.